botpress/readme/docs/INTEGRATIONS/using-integrations/instagram.md

 ### Save Configuration

 Channel configuration is completed, you can now click **Save**.
-It is important to save your configuration in Botpress before updating the webhook in the Meta app settings, otherwise Meta will be unable to validate the webhook URL.
+It is important to save your configuration in Botpress before updating the webhook in the Meta app settings; otherwise, Meta will be unable to validate the webhook URL.

 <br />